Finding Solutions by Supporting Competitive and Integrated Employment Initiatives

-Kessler Foundation Program Center is dedicated to finding employment solutions and creating awareness to the high unemployment and underemployment of Americans with disabilities.
+Kessler Foundation Program Center is dedicated to finding employment solutions and creating awareness of the high unemployment and underemployment of Americans with disabilities.
+People with disabilitilies are a multi-skilled workforce resource for employers.
+An inclusive workplace promotes diversity, expands the tax base, and creates an expanded pool of qualified candidates for available jobs.
 It is under the direction of Elaine E. Katz, MS, CCC-SLP, senior vice president of Grants and Communications.

 Bringing with him more than 35 years of experience in vocational rehabilitation, John O'Neill, PhD, became director of Employment and Disability Research in 2012.
-He is deeply involved in research to understand how the following factors affect the employment outcomes of people with disabilities: health conditions, individual characteristics (e.g. race, gender, age), human capital, work experience, education), social capital (e.g. membership in community organizations, nature and quality of family and non-family relationships), and environmental factors.
+He is deeply involved in research to understand how the following factors affect the employment outcomes of people with disabilities: health conditions, individual characteristics (e.g. race, gender, age), human capital, work experience, education, social capital (e.g. membership in community organizations, nature and quality of family and non-family relationships), and environmental factors.
 Such research will ultimately allow vocational rehabilitation services to be more effectively tailored to the needs of individuals.
 Dr. O'Neill is also involved in the implementation and evaluation of two program demonstrations to improve the outcomes of individuals with spinal cord injuries.
 One will improve the utilization of assistive technology at the workplace, and the other provides early vocational resource facilitation services to medical rehabilitation inpatients with intensive follow-up services post-discharge.
 Government agencies and foundations, including the National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR) and the Craig H. Neilsen Foundation, fund his research.